How Credit Works

 While banks, financial institutions, credit card companies, etc., check your credit history and credit score to determine whether you qualify for products such as loans and credit cards, they're not the only people pulling your credit.

-Insurance companies often check credit to determine your premiums.
+Insurance companies often check insurance-based credit scores to determine your premiums.
 Landlords may check your credit before approving a lease or to determine what deposit you need to put down.

 If you don't have credit and you're trying to build it, it can feel like a Catch-22.
-To be approved for credit, companies first want to see that you’re trustworthy.
-However, you need credit history to get approved in the first place.
+To be approved for credit, companies first want to see that you’re trustworthy before offering you a loan or credit card.
+However, you need a credit history to get approved in the first place.

 And remember, building credit takes time and perseverance.
 There is no quick way to build new credit or repair credit that has been damaged.
-It’s important to establish and maintain healthy financial habits like making on-time payments and not overspending or creating too much debt.
+It’s important to establish and maintain healthy financial habits like making on-time payments and not overspending or creating too much debt when using a credit card or other forms of credit.

-So you want to know how to get credit?
+So you want to know how to get credit and start building your credit score?
 Here are a few options.

 A good way to get credit is to become an authorized user on someone else’s credit card.
 This is also known as piggybacking credit.
-Whether this is a parent or spouse, it should be a mutual agreement with open expectations.
-You should always abide by the expectations given to you by the card owner and should view yourself as a guest in their credit house.
+Whether this is a parent or a close family friend, it should be a mutual agreement with clear expectations.
+You should always abide by the expectations given to you by the credit card owner and should view yourself as a guest in their credit house.
 Respect the credit and use it as you are allowed.

 A secured credit card works similarly to a regular credit card: there is a maximum credit limit, you may spend up to that limit, and you make monthly payments.
 However, unlike a regular credit card, secured credit cards require an up-front deposit.